MunwarAli12/BookStore-Frontend/README.md

 ## Problem Statement,

-- As a library clerk, I encounter challenges in manually managing and recording data.
+- Assume as a library clerk, encountered challenges in manually managing and recording data.
 Therefore, I am seeking a system that can efficiently handle book management tasks.
 Specifically, I need to input books into the system with four key details: their ID, author, title, and number of pages.
 Should a book be reissued with the same ID, it is crucial that the system allows for updates to the author, title, and page count.
 Additionally, in cases where a book is lost, I require the ability to promptly delete it from the records using its unique ID.

 - Moreover, when patrons request books by a specific author, it is imperative that the system facilitates a swift retrieval of a comprehensive list of those books.
 By streamlining these processes, the system aims to simplify book management, maintain impeccable records, and ultimately enhance customer satisfaction.